Chemo-Dynamical Evolution of Galaxies: Galactic chemical evolution

 \subsection{The first chemical enrichment}

 Extremely metal-poor (EMP) stars have been an extremely useful relic in the Galactic archaeology.
 At the beginning of galaxy formation, stars form from a gas cloud that was enriched only by one or very small number of supernovae \citep{audouze95}, and hence the elemental abundances of EMP stars can offer observational evidence of particular types of supernovae in the past.
-The expectation was that the first stars were so massive that they exploded as a pair-instability supernova \citep[PISN,][]{barkat67}, which causes high [(Si,S)/O] ratios \citep[e.g.,][]{nom13}.
+The expectation was that the first stars were so massive ($\sim 140-300M_\odot$) that they exploded as a pair-instability supernova \citep[PISN,][]{barkat67}, which causes high [(Si,S)/O] ratios \citep[e.g.,][]{nom13}.

 However, after a half century of surveys, no star has been found with an elemental abundance pattern fitted by a PISN in the Milky Way.
-Instead, it is found that quite a large fraction of massive stars become faint supernovae \citep{ume03} that give a high C/Fe ratio leaving a relatively large black hole ($\sim 5M_\odot$, \citealt{nom13}).
-If there are C-enhanced low-$\alpha$ stars, that would indicate black hole formation even from $10-20M_\odot$ Pop III stars \citep{kob14}.
-From faint supernovae, the ejected iron mass is very small but the explosion energy can be high; faint hypernovae also show Zn enhancement \citep{ish18}.
+Instead, it is found that quite a large fraction of massive stars become faint supernovae \citep{ume03} that give a high C/Fe ratio leaving a relatively large black hole ($\sim 5M_\odot$).
+If there were C-enhanced low-$\alpha$ stars, that would indicate black hole formation even from $10-20M_\odot$ Pop III stars \citep{kob14}.
+From faint supernovae, the ejected iron mass is very small but the explosion energy can be high; faint hypernovae can explain the Zn enhancement of CEMP stars \citep{ish18}.

 Similar C enhancement might also be found for damped Ly-$\alpha$ system \citep[DLA,][]{kob11dla}.
 Figure \ref{fig:cdla} shows the observed abundance pattern of a DLA at $z=2.34$ with [Fe/H] $\simeq -3$, comparing to the nucleosynthesis yields of a faint supernova (red solid line), a faint hypernova (green dashed line), and a PISN (blue dotted line).
 In recent surveys, no DLA is found with an elemental abundance pattern consistent with a PISN either.